SakshamSharma2005/satyasetu-chatbot/RAILWAY_DEPLOYMENT.md

 1. Go to [railway.app/new](https://railway.app/new)
 2. Click **"Deploy from GitHub repo"**
 3. Select your repository: `SakshamSharma2005/satyasetu-chatbot`
-4. Railway will detect the Dockerfile automatically
+4. Railway will automatically use Nixpacks to build your Python app

 ## Step 4: Add MongoDB Database